rlfmendes/edge-gitops/README.md

 # check heartbeat on the fleet
 # you should get 17 bytes from each cluster
-# if not, please reach out to the platform team for support
+# if not, please reach out to the Platform Team for support
 flt check heartbeat

 # update the fleet